smallbomb/DiscordBot.js-CGSS/README.md

 # Discordbot
-A discord chatbot for using js language and discord.js library.
+A discord chatbot that I use js language and discord.js library.

-for studying javascript.
+For studying javascript.

+# Install

+First step

+open terminal and cd this folder

+Second step

+~$ npm install

+Final

+~$ node .

 # Certificate.json
 ```